MikronT/TenTweaker/readme.md

 ## Localization
 Available languages:
 - English
+- Portuguese
 - Russian
 - Ukrainian

 ### Translations
 You can also help me with localization to your language.
+Special thanks to these amazing people:
+- Portuguese - Batch Satti (amazing man who also helped with many interface improvements)